saurabhmehta1601/koala-programming-language/NOTES.md

 # Stages of compiling

-## Part 1 : Parsing
+## Part 1 : Tokenization & Parsing

-Take the source code (which is string) and turn it into AST .
-This can again be divide into two steps :

-### 1. Lexical Analysis
+### 1. Lexical Analysis aka Tokenization

-In this step the source code string is taken as input and converted into array of tokens .
+> In this step the source code string is taken as input and converted into array of tokens .

-The steps required are :
+The steps required for tokenization are :

 1. Accept the input string of code .
 2. Create variable for tracking position like cursor .